Updated: Jul 5

 Central to the game is the rondel which dictates the actions a player can take.
 In a player’s turn, they can move their marker for free up to three segments around the rondel in a clockwise direction and they take the action available for the segment they choose.
 The positions of segments in the rondel has been thoughtfully planned, requiring players to carefully plot their transit to maximise their advantage.

 Equally clever in this game is the design of the markets for sugar, gold and spice: players who take the market action can sell goods equivalent to their colonies’ production.
 They take the current value but their sale creates a glut that serves to depress the market so that the next of those goods sold is priced lower.
 Alternatively, players can use their factories to process goods.
 This increases demand and so raises the price of that good.
-It’s a satisfyingly elegant design that is commendably simple to operate.
+It’s a satisfyingly elegant design that is economic in both senses of the word because it is commendably simple to operate.

 Other aspects of the game will be familiar to those who have played Concordia.
 One of the segments allows players to sacrifice a worker in order to obtain a ‘privilege’.
 The privilege tokens function as points multipliers for specific aspects of the game: exploration tokens, colonies, factories, shipyards or churches.
 The multiplier effect means that it is the privilege tokens that are likely to make the largest contribution to scoring.